Darren Soto: Political positions

-Cryptocurrency policy

-Soto is considered a champion of cryptocurrency in Congress, sponsoring a bipartisan bill to provide clarity to the regulatory classification of digital assets.
-The bill would declare crypto tokens not securities, making it harder for the Securities and Exchange Commission to make regulatory interventions.
-However, Soto came under controversy for being a part of the "Blockchain Eight"- a group of congressmen who intended to curb the SEC's investigations into the cryptocurrency market, who also received substantial donations from the cryptocurrency industry, including from groups linked to Sam Bankman-Fried.

 Environmental policy

 Soto received a perfect score of 100 for his environmental issues voting record from the National League of Conservation Voters in 2017.
 He introduced the Wild and Scenic River Study Act of 2017 (H.R.3961), which passed unanimously out of committee on January 17, 2018.
 On April 16, 2018, it passed unanimously out of the House.
 Soto helped lead opposition to Trump administration proposals to permit oil drilling off Florida's Gulf and Atlantic coasts during House Committee on Natural Resources meetings.
 He has also supported funding increases for the National Estuary Program the National Wildlife Refuge System program.

-On June 6, 2018, Soto passed his Shark and Billfish Protection Act out of House Natural Resources Committee.
-Bill Nelson passed the Senate companion bill on October 2, 2017.

 Gun control

 Soto received an F rating from the NRA Political Victory Fund during his first term in Congress and supported numerous gun law reforms.
 On February 27, 2019, he voted for the Universal Background Check Bill.
 Soto received an A rating from the NRA in 2010, but his views changed after the 2012 Sandy Hook shooting.
 In the Florida Senate, he became a reliable vote for gun control, which ultimately led to earning a D rating from the NRA for his service there from 2013 to 2016.

 After the 2016 Orlando nightclub shooting, Soto called for a special session to prevent those on the FBI's No Fly List from purchasing firearms.
 Since 2017, he has been a reliable vote for gun law reform.
 After the 2018 Stoneman Douglas High School shooting, he proposed a "Gun Safety Action Plan" with five steps: universal background checks for gun purchases, keeping guns away from those who are a danger to themselves or others, banning assault weapons and bump stocks, creating a "red-flag" system to issue gun restraining orders, and disallowing anyone on the federal terrorism no-fly list from buying a gun.
 Soto also said gun control would be "one of those litmus test issues" in the 2018 midterm elections.